Monastery of Santa Maria de Irache and its winery

 Bodegas Irache, S.L. is a winery founded in 1891.

-The original vineyards were donated to the Monastery of Irache in 1072 by King Sancho IV of Navarre.
+The original vineyards were donated to the Monastery of Irache in 1072 by King Sancho IV of Pamplona.
 The monastery, which also functioned as a pilgrims’ hospital on the Way of Saint James, was closed in the nineteenth century, but the tradition of viticulture continues.
 The Wine Museum contains over 200 pieces of historical winery equipment and many bottles of wine from famous vintages.

 Wine Fountain